redot-rex/rex-engine/README.md

 <div align="center">

-<h1 align="center">Redot Experimental Engine</h1>
+<h1 align="center">ReX Engine</h1>

-**[Redot Engine](https://redotengine.org) is a cross-platform game engine for creating 2D and 3D games.** It offers a set of tools to simplify game development.
+**[ReX Engine](https://www.redotengine.org) is a cross-platform game engine for creating 2D and 3D games.** It offers a set of tools to simplify game development.
 Games can be exported to desktop (Linux, macOS, Windows), mobile (Android, iOS), web, and consoles.

 </div>